kfc35/sigh/README.md

 kfc35m ss2249, hhc39

+To run:
+  Deploy the .war file into the tomcat7 webapps directory

 Our code is separated into two components:
 The java code:
 	Terminator - a thread that removes expired session from the table